charanhu/Applied_Machine_Learning_Fundamentals/_build/html/_sources/README.md

 # Applied Machine Learning Fundamentals

-Applied Machine Learning Fundamentals book covers the basics of machine learning, including supervised learning, unsupervised learning, deep learning and Data Science how to apply machine learning to real-world problems.
+Applied Machine Learning Fundamentals book covers the fundamentals of machine learning with basics, including Supervised learning, Unsupervised learning, Deep learning, Data Science and how to apply machine learning to real-world problems.
 This book is designed for anyone who wants to learn how to apply machine learning to real-world problems.
 No prior experience with machine learning is required.

 It also includes python fundamentals like data structures, functions, and classes.
 It also includes a brief introduction to the numpy and pandas libraries, which are used extensively in machine learning.